My first sing-a-long (to the tune of “My Favorite Things”):

 Thank you for allowing me to share your story, Chelsea!

-For more, please read The Secret To Turning A Toddler’s “No!”
+I also recommend The Secret To Turning A Toddler’s “No!”
 Into A “Yes!” and What To Say Instead Of “NO!” – Six Ways To Gain Your Child’s Co-operation by Lisa Sunbury, Regarding Baby